gliderlabs/registrator/README.md

 ## Starting Registrator

 Registrator assumes the default Docker socket at `file:///var/run/docker.sock` or you can override it with `DOCKER_HOST`.
-The only argument is a registry URI, which specifies and configures the registry backend to use.
+The only  mandatory argument is a registry URI, which specifies and configures the registry backend to use.

 	$ registrator <registry-uri>

+By default, when registering a service, registrator will assign the service address by attempting to resolve the current hostname.
+If you would like to force the service address to be a specific address, you can specify the -ip argument.
+This is useful when running registrator inside a container, and the host address resolves to the docker0 interface.

+	$ registrator -ip=x.x.x.x <registry-uri>

-However, it was designed to just be run as a container.
+Registrator was designed to just be run as a container.
 You must pass the Docker socket file as a mount to `/tmp/docker.sock`, and it's a good idea to set the hostname to the machine host:

 	$ docker run -d \
 		-v /var/run/docker.sock:/tmp/docker.sock \
-		-h $HOSTNAME progrium/registrator <registry-uri>
+		-h $HOSTNAME progrium/registrator -ip=x.x.x.x <registry-uri>

 ### Registry URIs